CYBAVO/android_wallet_sdk_sample/docs/bio_n_sms.md

     ex.
 For Apple Sign-In account,  only biometrics verification is available.
 ## Enable Biometrics Verification on Transaction
-- On the **admin panel** ➜ **System settings** ➜ **Security Enhancement**, you can activate **Enable biometrics verification on transaction** which means require biometrics verification (or SMS verification if the device does not support biometrics) while performing transaction or sign operations, related APIs are list in [APIs which Required Biometrics Verification](#apis-which-required-biometrics-verification).
+- On the **admin panel** ➜ **System settings** ➜ **Security Enhancement**, you can activate **Enable biometrics verification on transaction** which means require biometrics verification (or SMS verification if the device does not support biometrics) while performing transaction or sign operations.
+Related APIs are list in [APIs which Required Biometrics Verification](#apis-which-required-biometrics-verification).
 - If **Enable biometrics verification on transaction** is activated, the system will also activate **Enable user phone verification**.

   <img src="images/sdk_guideline/screenshot_security_enhancement_2.png" alt="drawing" width="400"/>